mikeperry-tor/vanguards/README.md

 1. ***Dropped Cell Rate***

    Back in 2014, the Tor network [was attacked](https://blog.torproject.org/tor-security-advisory-relay-early-traffic-confirmation-attack) by Carnegie Mellon researchers ([likely on behalf of the FBI)](https://blog.torproject.org/did-fbi-pay-university-attack-tor-users).
-The attack used was to inject a side channel using a special packet type that could be recognized at both ends of a Tor circuit.
+The attack injected a side channel using a special packet type that could be recognized at both ends of a Tor circuit.

    This side channel was fixed.
 Unfortunately, there are many other side channels available that allow an adversary to inject traffic that is ignored by a Tor client.